sarahtaji/cse15l-lab-reports/lab3.md

 1. **Recursive Search with `-r`**

 We can use `-r` option to recursively search all text files within the current directory and it's subdirectories.
-This is beneficial when you need to find all instances of a function or method call in a codebase, regardless of where the files are located.
+The `-r` option is useful for searching through a large number of files and directories when you are not sure where the content might be.

  - Example  1: Searching for the string "Los Angeles" in all files recursively from the current directory

+   > This command will list all instances of "Los Angeles" in the files of the current directory and its subdirectories.

     *Input*

     ```console
      grep -r "Los Angeles"
     ```

     *Output*

     ```console